OpenDSU/docssite/pages/advanced/SeedSSI (RFC-010).md

 ### Function seedSSI.getEncryptionKey()

-Description: Get the encryption key associated with the keySSI.
+**Description**: Get the encryption key associated with the keySSI.
 For SeedSSI, the encryption key is the same as the sReadSSI key.

-Returns
+**Returns**

 | **Name** | **Description**     |
 |:---------|:--------------------|